 Without a doubt, it’s essential to bond with your guineas, although it can take time and effort on your part.

 In doing so, you’ll not only build your relationship with them and strengthen the trust between you, but you’ll also be able to get closer to your cavies and notice health problems before they get out of control.
-By reading our advice, understanding the answers to commonly asked questions, and following our tips, you’ll get a clearer grasp of what it takes to develop a bond with your guineas and better recognise how to do so.
+By following our tips, you’ll get a clearer grasp of what it takes to develop a bond with your guinea pigs and better recognise how to do so.

 Yes, they do form bonds with their humans, very much like cats or dogs.
 They’re able to recognize certain people according to scent, sound, and sight cues.
 As such, guineas can identify and respond to who they do and do not know.

 Personality, age, and past experience can play a role in the degree of interaction with people.
 However, they do recognize different people and often form different bonds with them, typically showing preference to those who feed and spend the most time with them.

 Where Do Guinea Pigs Like to Be Petted?